Efficient building and systems technology

 Project duration: March 2018 - February 2022

-Project leader: Prof. Dr.-Ing.
+Project manager: Prof. Dr.-Ing.
 Spiros Alexopoulos

-In the ScoSco project, the Solar Institute Jülich of FH Aachen (SIJ) is cooperating with the Greek University of Patras and the industrial partners Hilger GmbH, Heliokon GmbH and the Greek company Calpak S.A..
+In the ScoSco project, the Solar Institute Jülich of FH Aachen (SIJ) is cooperating with the Greek University of Patras and the industrial partners Hilger GmbH, Heliokon GmbH and the Greek company Calpak S.A.

 Website of the University of Patras on the project: https://scoscoproject.github.io/